codeplatoon-devops/calculator-webapp/README.md

 ## Background

+**All of these commands should be run from a session on the AWS EC2 instance you wish to install the calculator webapp on.**

 [Flask](https://flask.palletsprojects.com/en/2.3.x/) is a minimalistic Python library for creating web server applications.
 For this assignment all we have to do is install flask and run the program here.